Words of Affirmation: What Are They, and How to Use Them in Your Relationship?

 Here are a few other things to avoid if your significant other’s love language is words of affirmation:

 - Don’t give fake affirmations.
 They can do more harm than good.

 - Don’t just copy-paste words or phrases.
-Make them personal or adapt them to the situation or your partner’s preferences.
+Try to make them personal or adapt them to the situation or your partner’s preferences.

 - Don’t make compliments for the sake of saying or making them.
-State your reasons and be sincere.
+Follow your heart and be sincere.

 - Don’t disregard your tone or mindlessly say things.
-Say words like you mean them.
+Say words like you mean and really feel them.

 If you’re having a hard time expressing your feelings or understanding your partner’s love language, help is always available.
-Consider online therapy or getting relationship counseling.
-Talking to a licensed mental health professional can help you navigate your emotions and learn effective strategies for creating a strong bond with your partner.
+Consider online relationship therapy or counseling.

-Online therapy can also help you learn more about not just your partner’s love language, but also yours.
-This can help both of you put them into practice, which can then improve your relationship.
-Online therapy, furthermore, offers a safe space to talk about your issues about love and explore your concerns surrounding this emotion and your relationship.
+Online therapy, furthermore, offers a safe space to talk about your issues about love and explore your concerns surrounding your relationship.